iterative/dvc.org/content/docs/studio/self-hosting/installation/k8s-helm.md

 <admon type="tip">

-If you want to install Studio in any other namespace, modify the `--namespace` flag in the following commands accordingly
+If you want to install DVC Studio in any other namespace, modify the `--namespace` flag in the following commands accordingly

 </admon>